Installing Akeneo PIM Enterprise Edition (EE) with the Archive¶

 Be sure to update the cron of the user used to install the PIM, to be able to run the command

-In the following example, these lines will run the completeness, versioning and rules calculation every 15 minutes:
+In the following example, these lines will run the completeness calculation at 11pm, the versioning calculation at 5am, the rules calculation at 6pm and the aggregate volume at 10pm every day:

-> /path/to/installation/pim-enterprise-standard/app/logs/calculate_completeness.log 2>&1 is to redirect both stdout and stderr to your log file.
+> /path/to/installation/pim-enterprise-standard/var/logs/calculate_completeness.log 2>&1 is to redirect both stdout and stderr to your log file.

 Since some tasks may take a long time to be executed, adapt the frequency of these tasks according to your needs, to your server capabilities and to your catalog size.